lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 - `byteCode?` - `string`: Custom bytecode to be deployed.
 - `deployProxy?` - `boolean`: Whether the contract should be deployed using a proxy contract implementation (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
 Defaults to true.
 - `libAddress?` - `string`: The Address of a Base Contract to be used in deployment as implementation behind a proxy contract (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
+- `uploadOptions?` - `Object`: Specify how the metadata should be uploaded.
+    - `ipfsClientOptions?` - `Object`: IPFS Client Options as defined by the [ipfs-http-client library](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client#createoptions) used internally.

 This is an optional parameter and so may be omitted.
 If no contract deployment options are specified, `LSPFactory` will deploy a **minimal proxy contract** based on the [EIP1167](https://eips.ethereum.org/EIPS/eip-1167.
 The proxy contract will reference the address of a base contract implementation already deployed on the network.